-- Only work with an outside vendor who is SOC I and SOC 2 certified.
+- Only work with an outside vendor who is SOC 2 certified.

 - For simplicity and cost savings, you’ll want to ensure that your compliance communication services can be integrated with the other services you might receive, like statement printing and mailing, eStatements, tax form processing, and mail marketing services.